tamasigithub/fastjet_analysis/README.md

 1. Calo emulation: Manin file-- trackJet\_1.cc (newer and better version of track\_jet.cc).
 It can be compiled using compile\_run\_1.sh and executed with the following commands:
 ```
 ./compile_run_1.sh
-./tracjet_1
+./trackjet_1

 ```
 The input files are read in trackJet\_1.cc.
+Please check if the output file paths exist.

 The calorimeter specifications are specified in CaloEmu.h.
 There is also a corresponding source file.
 The calorimeter emulations considers the ECAL granularity of FCC-hh reference detector and also assumes a magnetic field of 4T.
 Smearing is done in the main file.